Last updated on January 6, 2021 by The Counselor

 Admission Requirement for Masters in Public Health in Nigeria

-Though all the listed universities have their own admission requirement for Masters in Public Health, in general view a Candidates for admission to the degree would be graduates of the chosen university or any other recognised universities.
+Though all the listed universities have their own admission requirement for Masters in Public Health, in general, candidates for admission in Masters in Public Health would be graduates of the chosen university or any other recognised universities.

-A Bachelor’s degree in the Sciences in the following disciplines Microbiology, Botany, Biochemistry, Physiology, Pharmacy, Pharmacology, Medicine/Medical Sciences (with at least a 2nd class).
+A Bachelor’s degree in the following science disciplines Microbiology, Botany, Biochemistry, Physiology, Pharmacy, Pharmacology, Medicine/Medical Sciences (with at least a 2nd class) would be accepted.
 Other related disciplines may be considered depending on the availability of space and level of competition.

 Experience in health promotion, health education, social welfare or other appropriate Ministry, Agency or Institution may be an added advantage.